Promachus aldrichii

 Similar Taxa

-- Promachus hineiBoth are 'tiger-striped' Promachus with and black abdominal patterning; P. hinei is distinguished by reddish versus black when compared to P. rufipes, and by larger dark abdominal markings and two-toned legs when compared to P. vertebratus
+- Promachus hineiBoth are 'tiger-striped' Promachus with yellow and black abdominal patterning; P. hinei is distinguished by reddish versus black when compared to P. rufipes, and by larger dark abdominal markings and two-toned legs when compared to P. vertebratus

 - Promachus rufipesMore southeastern in distribution; distinguished from P. hinei by black rather than reddish

-- Promachus vertebratusMore northern in distribution; distinguished from P. hinei by smaller dark areas on abdominal and less contrasting leg coloration
+- Promachus vertebratusMore northern in distribution; distinguished from P. hinei by smaller dark areas on abdominal segments and less contrasting leg coloration